Coupled electron-phonon hydrodynamics and viscous thermoelectric equations

 \section{Introduction}

-Hydrodynamic transport for heat or charge in solids was theoretically predicted in the sixties \cite{mezhov1966measurement,PhysRevLett.16.789,gurzhi1968} to occur when phonons or electrons exhibit crystal-momentum-conserving ``normal'' collisions much more frequently than momentum-dissipating ``Umklapp'' collisions, leading them to assume a collective drift velocity bearing analogies to the velocity field in a classical fluid.
-Pioneering experiments found unambiguous hallmarks of hydrodynamic thermal transport in dielectric solids. \citet{mezhov1966measurement} measured a steady-state heat-flow profile akin to the typical parabolic ``Poiseuille'' profile of a viscous fluid that slows down in proximity of the boundaries of a pipe.
-Meanwhile, several other works ~\cite{PhysRevLett.16.789,PhysRevLett.25.26,PhysRevLett.36.480,PhysRevLett.75.2416,PhysRevB.76.075207} observed transient heat propagation in the form of a coherent ``second sound'' temperature wave --- an oscillatory evolution in which heat transiently backflows from colder to hotter regions, violating the smoothing property of diffusive transport \cite{RevModPhys.61.41,dragasevic2023}.
+Hydrodynamic transport for heat or charge in solids was theoretically predicted in the sixties \cite{mezhov1966measurement,PhysRevLett.16.789,gurzhi1968} to occur when phonons or electrons undergo crystal momentum-conserving ``normal'' collisions much more frequently than momentum-dissipating ``Umklapp'' collisions, leading to a collective drift velocity analogous to the velocity field in a classical fluid.
+Pioneering experiments in the 1960s found unambiguous hallmarks of hydrodynamic thermal transport in dielectric solids. \citet{mezhov1966measurement} measured a steady-state heat-flow profile akin to the typical parabolic ``Poiseuille'' profile of a viscous fluid that slows down in proximity of the boundaries of a pipe.
+Meanwhile, several other works \cite{PhysRevLett.16.789,PhysRevLett.25.26,PhysRevLett.36.480,PhysRevLett.75.2416,PhysRevB.76.075207} investigated heat propagation in the time-dependent domain, observing second sound, a coherent temperature wave in which heat transiently backflows from colder to hotter regions, violating the smoothing property of diffusive transport \cite{RevModPhys.61.41,dragasevic2023}.
+Observing hydrodynamic behavior for electrons proved more challenging: the first measurement was made in the 1990s~\cite{PhysRevB.51.13389}, three decades after heat hydrodynamics, and the field did not receive much attention until 2016, when electron-only hydrodynamics was predicted \cite{levitov2016electron} and observed in graphene \cite{bandurin2016,crossno2016observation}, and simultaneously detected in PdCoO$_2$ \cite{moll2016evidence}, renewing interest in the field.

-Observing hydrodynamic behavior for electrons initially proved more challenging.
-The first measurement was made three decades after heat hydrodynamics~\cite{PhysRevB.51.13389}, and the field did not receive much attention until 2016, when electron-only hydrodynamics was predicted~\cite{levitov2016electron} and observed in graphene~\cite{bandurin2016,crossno2016observation}, and simultaneously detected in PdCoO$_2$~\cite{moll2016evidence}, renewing interest in the field.
-Since then, several experiments have observed viscous behavior for electrons in graphene~\cite{sulpizio2019visualizing}, and for phonons in graphite~\cite{Huberman_science_2019,machida2020phonon,jeong_transient_2021,huang2023,huang_graphite_2024}, always in micrometre-sized devices and at temperatures around 70-120 K. Very recently, hydrodynamic behavior has been observed at 300 K for electrons in graphene~\cite{palm_observation_2024}, and at 200 K for phonons in isotopically pure graphite~\cite{ding2022observation}.
+Since then, several experiments have observed viscous behavior for electrons in single-layer graphene \cite{sulpizio2019visualizing}, and for phonons in graphite \cite{Huberman_science_2019,machida2020phonon,jeong_transient_2021,huang2023,huang_graphite_2024}, typically in micrometer-sized devices and at temperatures around 70-120 K. Recently, hydrodynamic behavior has been observed for phonons up to 200 K in isotopically pure graphite \cite{ding2022observation}, and for electrons at 300 K in graphene \cite{palm_observation_2024} as well as around 150 K in bilayer graphene \cite{geursSupersonicFlowHydraulic2025}.